Beating the Winner's Curse via Inference-Aware Policy Optimization: Multiple Treatment Setting

-\end{repeattheorem} To compute $\mathcal{Z}_n(\xi)$ for each unit, we iteratively compute which treatment's propensity will first hit zero for each unit, remove that treatment and continue.
-An added benefit to the computation and analysis of $\pi^*(\xi)$ is that each unit's treatment propensities can be calculated independently.
-We see that as $\xi$ increases, $\pi^*(\xi)$ moves from the observational policy to the expectation maximizing policy by iteratively eliminating suboptimal treatment arms for each unit.
+for all $t \not \in \mathcal{Z}_n(\zeta)$. \end{repeattheorem} To compute $\mathcal{Z}_n(\zeta)$ for each unit, we iteratively compute which treatment's propensity will first hit zero for each unit, remove that treatment and continue.
+An added benefit to the computation and analysis of $\pi^*(\zeta)$ is that each unit's treatment propensities can be calculated independently.
+We see that as $\zeta$ increases, $\pi^*(\zeta)$ moves from the observational policy to the expectation maximizing policy by iteratively eliminating suboptimal treatment arms for each unit.

-The non-zero propensities of $\pi^*(\xi)$ are determined by a term which redistributes zero propensity treatments and a linear term similar to the binary characterization.
-This linear term replaces the CATE with a multi-treatment version which compares the expected outcome of unit $n$ in response to treatment $t$ to a weighted average of the expected outcome of the other active treatments.
+The non-zero propensities of $\pi^*(\zeta)$ are determined by a term which redistributes zero propensity treatments and a linear term similar to the single-treatment characterization.
+This term replaces $\tau_n$ with a multi-treatment version which compares the expected outcome of unit $n$ in response to treatment $t$ to a weighted average of the expected outcome of the other active treatments.
 The variance of the conditional treatment effect is then replaced by $Q_n^{-1} \frac{\pi^o_{n,t}}{\mu_{n,t}^2 + \sigma^2_{n,t}}$.
-The treatment specific term here, which also determines how zero propensity treatments are redistributed and the weighted mean each treatment is measured against, is once again related to IPW's evaluation:
+The treatment specific term here, which also determines how zero propensity treatments are redistributed as well as the weighted mean each treatment is measured against, is once again related to IPW's evaluation:

-Thus, as $\xi$ increases, $\pi^*(\xi)$ evolves similarly to the binary treatment case; it computes a conditional average treatment effect for each treatment against the other active treatments, and then changes each unit's policy to increase the policies impact while introducing minimal variance.
-Along the way, it redistributes inactive treatments in a way that maintains the continuity of $\pi^*(\xi)$.
+Thus, as $\zeta$ increases, $\pi^*(\zeta)$ evolves similarly to the single-treatment case; it compares each treatment against the other active treatments, and then changes each unit's policy to increase the policies impact while introducing minimal variance to an estimate of the policy's improvement.